nestjs/docs.nestjs.com/content/components.md

 #### Custom providers

 Nest has a built-in inversion of control ("IoC") container that resolves relationships between providers.
 This feature underlies the dependency injection feature described above, but is in fact far more powerful than what we've described so far.
-The `@Injectable()` decorator is only the tip of the iceberg, and is not the only way to define providers.
-In fact, you can use plain values, classes, and either asynchronous or synchronous factories.
+There are several ways to define a provider: you can use plain values, classes, and either asynchronous or synchronous factories.
 More examples are provided [here](/fundamentals/dependency-injection).

 #### Optional providers